 • If your platelet count is lower than 50,000 platelets/mcL, your dosage will be increased by 1 mcg/kg.

-• If your platelet count has been between 200,000 and 400,000 platelets/mcL for 2 weeks in a row, your dosage will be reduced by 1 mcg/kg.
+• If your platelet count is between 200,000 and 400,000 platelets/mcL for 2 weeks in a row, your dosage will be reduced by 1 mcg/kg.

 • If your platelet count is higher than 400,000 platelets/mcL, you won’t have a dose of Nplate that week.
-Instead, your platelet count will be checked every week, until it falls to below 200,000 platelets/mcL.
+Instead, your platelet count will be checked every week until it falls below 200,000 platelets/mcL.
 At that point, you’ll start receiving Nplate again, but at a dosage that’s reduced by 1 mcg/kg.

 Pediatric dosage